 Awards for Excellence in Learning, Teaching and Supervision Policy

 The purpose of this policy is to recognise and encourage excellence in teaching at vocational and higher education levels, as well as excellence in Higher Degree Research (HDR) supervision.
 This includes both English and Languages Other Than English (LOTE) delivery.
-These awards acknowledge the central position of teaching and research supervision in the community of Alphacrucis (AC) University College.
+These awards acknowledge the central position of teaching and research supervision in the Alphacrucis University College (AC) academic community.

 All students, HDR candidates and faculty

-AC is committed to excellence in learning, teaching and HDR supervision across all courses of study, and all odes of delivery.
+AC is committed to excellence in learning, teaching and HDR supervision across all courses of study, and all modes of delivery.
 These awards aim to recognise and reward learning support personnel, and teaching and HDR supervision faculty who demonstrate creativity, innovation and excellence in these areas.
 The awards reflect the Australian Awards for University Teaching that recognises quality teaching practices and outstanding contributions to student learning.
-Recipients further contribute to systemic change in learning and teaching through ongoing knowledge sharing and dissemination.
+Recipients further contribute to systemic change in learning and teaching through ongoing dissemination of knowledge and practice.

 CATEGORIES OF AWARDS

 AC offers awards in five categories:

 1. Award for HDR Supervision Excellence

 This HDR Supervision Excellence Award celebrates AC's most outstanding HDR principal supervisors.
 It gives recognition to principal supervisors and/or supervisory teams renowned for the excellence of their HDR supervision, who have outstanding skills in mentoring candidates, with positive outcomes regarding the original research produced by candidates and who have made a broad and deep contribution to enhancing the quality of the HDR courses.